 This series of mixed media works was created within two key contexts: the isolation of living through the COVID-19 pandemic and the racial justice reckoning in our country.
 Using the isolation of my studio practice this year, I’ve begun to explore how I might connect my art-making to the psychological practice of Shadow Work (looking at my subconscious).
 Working with the guiding question “How can I use abstraction as a tool for interrogating my shadow and inner self,” I made a shift away from my previous body of work that was more landscape-oriented.
 As this new series grew, I realized these mixed media paintings are about noticing the patterns and subconscious moves I make out of habit, and then making conscious “turns” away from the comfortable behavior.
 Making a conscious turn away from learned behavior has also been an entry point for my own white consciousness and anti-racism work.
 I’m fascinated by starting a painting by disrupting a pristine surface, and then throughout the development I task myself with repair and reinvention.
 Much of this work I created without a preconceived plan, but instead I engage with a process of transforming my initial disruption creating layers with acrylic paint, cut paper and colored pencil.
-While the finished work is populated with unnameable forms, it is connected through its study of elemental dualities: strength/weakness, health/sickness and thriving/striving.
+While the finished work is populated with unnameable forms, it is connected through its study of contrasting states: strength/weakness, health/sickness and thriving/striving.

 -Jamie Treacy, 2021

 Click on any image to view full screen with the title.
 All paintings on this page are for sale.
 Email [email protected] to inquire.